-The Company provided records of their injection activities during the 2018-2019 monitoring period, including daily injection volumes, pumping duration and maximum and average injection pressures.
+The Company provided records of their injection activities during the 2019-2020 monitoring period, including daily injection volumes, pumping duration and maximum and average injection pressures.
 All data was provided within the consented timeframes.
-Table 9 provides an overview of the Company's injection activities across all consents during the monitoring period.
-The total volume of fluid injected by the Company over the monitoring period was lower than that recorded during each of the two previous two monitoring years (Table 10).
-The higher volumes of fluids injected in previous years were as a result of field management programmes being trialled by the Company.
+Table 11 provides an overview of the Company's injection activities across all consents during the monitoring period.
+The total volume of fluid injected by the Company over the monitoring period was lower than that recorded during each of the previous several monitoring years (Table 12).
+The higher volumes of fluids injected during the 2016 to 2018 periods were as a result of field management programmes being trialled by the Company.
+The greatest volume of fluid (93%) was injected via the Toko-2B well located at the Toko-E wellsite.